demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 ## Development
 After your IDE is connected to your Codespace, you can start developing your content as you normally would.

+The environment comes pre-installed with all the required tools and dependencies for developing Cortex XSOAR content, including.
-You don't need to configure SSH keys or any other credentials, as the Codespace is already authenticated using your GitHub account.
+Configure SSH keys or any other credentials is also not required, as the Codespace is already authenticated using your GitHub account.

 ## Additional Resources
 For additional documentation about GitHub Codespaces, see the official [GitHub Codespaces documentation](https://docs.github.com/en/codespaces).